WDI-SEA/notes/05-node-express/express-sequelize/04usingmodels.md

 # Using Models

 Just like using express and the other modules, your models must be required in order to access them in your app.
+Let's start in our index.js and add the following code:

 ```javascript
 const db = require('./models')